SSCBC Volunteer Roster

 We are fully accredited to deliver Australian Sailing Seminars at Club, State & National level courses for Race Officers, Judges and Umpires and will be running them at the club for us and neighbouring clubs based on demand levels from our Volunteers.

-To discuss any aspect of volunteering, speak to someone you know that’s volunteering or contact SSCBC Sailing Operations Manager, Adam Hawkins, 5984 8200
+To discuss any aspect of volunteering, speak to someone you know who’s volunteering or contact our Sailing Manager, Ben Fels at the office on 5984 8200.

 Each year SSCBC conducts a number of boating activities, during week days, for local schools and volunteers are needed to host these days, and to drive or crew boats or otherwise assist with introducing the visitors to the Club.
 Please let us know if you can be available for this important community volunteering.